 If you are a business owner you’ve probably asked yourself which would be better for your company, a UIFN or ITFS number?
 There are a few key differences between these service numbers that you should learn about before making your decision.

-In certain countries, there are restrictions placed on UIFN numbers.
-In the Netherlands, UIFN is not required by law and therefore some phone providers do not offer the access through their service.
-In New Zealand, UIFN numbers can only be dialed through two service providers, Vodaphone and Telecom New Zealand.
+Certain countries have restrictions placed on universal numbers.
+For example, in the Netherlands, UIFN is not required by law and therefore some phone providers do not offer voice access through their service.
+In New Zealand, UIFN numbers can only be dialed through two service providers, Vodafone and Telecom New Zealand.

 ITFS numbers are also easy to advertise on your website.
-You can simply provide the numbers through a drop-down box and have the country correspond to the correct ITFS.
+You can simply provide the numbers through a drop-down box and have the country correspond to the correct ITFS number.
 If you are advertising your number through more than just your website, you might want to consider using a UIFN number.
 After all, you don’t want your costly advertising efforts to go to waste.

 Which Number is Ideal for your Business?

 Specific companies will benefit from both UIFN or ITFS in different ways.
 If you only deal with a few international countries, then there is no need to have to pay the registration costs and annual fees of universal numbers, so ITFS will do just fine.
 But if you have customers in many of the 62 countries included in the UIFN program, then a universal toll-free number may be perfect for your business.

 Still unsure of what is the best solution for your communication needs?
 Consult with our telecom experts.
 We’ve been providing businesses like yours with toll-free and local phone numbers for over 25 years.
 Let us help you find the right business phone number so you can communicate with your customers with ease.
 Call us at +1 (561) 908-6171 or chat with us online!